lambdaclass/starknet-replay/README.md

 ```

 > [!IMPORTANT]
-> Compiled contracts are cached to disk at `compiled_programs` directory.
+> Compiled contracts are cached to disk at `./cache/native/` directory.
 This saves time when reexecuting transactions, but can also cause errors if you try to run a contract that was compiled with a different Cairo Native version.
 >
 > Make sure to remove the directory every time you update the Cairo Native version.
 Running `make clean` will automatically remove it.